CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/flows/run-flow/run-flow-block.md

 The [Flow][Flow Property] where the [Flow][Flow Property] that will be run by the block is chosen.

-This property can only be a [Literal][Literal Editor] value, which gives the user a list of all available flows to choose from.
+It is recommended to use the [Literal Editor][] as it provides the developer a list of all available flows to choose from.

 | | |
 |--------------------|---------------------------|